Eigenvalues as a Metric for Memory Dynamics in Sequence Models: Spectral Patterns Across Models and Tasks

-In LTI SSMs, eigenvalue placement is known to influence training stability \citep{LRU, Gu2020}, yet our analysis suggests that the initial eigenvalue configuration is not preserved during training and therefore cannot fully explain the final eigenvalue distributions.
+\paragraph{Effects of initialization:} In LTI SSMs, eigenvalue placement is known to influence training stability \cite{LRU, Gu2020}, yet our analysis suggests that the initial eigenvalue configuration is not preserved during training and therefore cannot fully explain the final eigenvalue distributions.
 For instance, S4 is initialized with eigenvalues having the magnitude primarily in the range $(0.5,1)$, but this distribution consistently shifts towards a sharp concentration around~$1$ across tasks and layers.
 LRU, though also initialized close to~$1$, often drifts away from the initialization, most notably on ListOps and CIFAR-10.
 A similar departure from initialization is observed in both Mamba-2 and softmax attention, where the resulting eigenvalue spectra differ substantially from the starting distributions.
 In contrast, linear attention largely retains the overall shape of its initialization, raising the question of the potential importance of a task-dependent initialization.
+An illustration of the eigenvalue evolution during training is provided in Figures~\ref{fig:cifar_evolution} and \ref{fig:imdb_evolution} in the Appendix.